This page is from APP, the official source of professional practice for policing.

 Managers of MOSOVO units should ensure that there are well-defined communications procedures with NPTs.
 Chief officers should implement a system, with appropriate security safeguards, that allows the MOSOVO unit to share pertinent information with NPTs.
 Information and intelligence entered into such a system must be timely and accurate and allow the MOSOVO unit to notify other agencies of public protection needs.
 This could include communicating with a prison or the NPS or carrying out procedures for recalling an offender to prison under licence conditions.

-For further information see Community impact assessments.
+For further information see the APP on Engagement – Community impact assessments.

 Special considerations may apply to the management of young offenders.
-Research carried out by Victim Support found young offenders are particularly vulnerable to being harmed by others and becoming victims of crime.
-Depending on the young offender’s age and circumstances, children’s social care or local education authorities and/or special educational needs coordinators should be involved to ensure young offenders have their educational and other needs met.
+Research carried out by Victim Support found that young offenders are particularly vulnerable to being harmed by others and becoming victims of crime.
+Depending on the young offender’s age and circumstances, children’s social care or local education authorities and/or special educational needs coordinators should be involved, to ensure young offenders have their educational and other needs met.

 If a young person is in care, they remain the responsibility of children’s social care, although there should be dual case management with the youth offending team (YOT) if a MAPPA referral is required.